RyanMoodGAMING/npc-lib/README.md

   @Override
   public void handle(AttackNpcEvent event) {
-    var badPlayer = event.player(); // player type is object as the type couldn't be inferred Player goodPlayer = event.player(); // player type is Player but it must be known at compile time }
+    var badPlayer = event.player(); // player type is object as the type couldn't be inferred Player goodPlayer = event.player(); // player type is Player, but it must be known at compile time }
 }
 ```